strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= .6.1 - 2019-09-16 =
+* BUG FIX: The TOS field will autocheck if it was checked before form submission.
+Also showing a second message box at the bottom of the form now.

 = .6 - 2019-09-13 =
 * BUG FIX/ENHANCEMENT: Checkout page updated to use table-free layout and support PMPro v2.1.